On Dirty Things

 Over the years, I still found dirt to play with.
 As an adult (at least in the biological sense), I discovered gardening.
 Actually I took a summer job at a nursery and landscape supply company.
 Sometimes I cultivated small vegetable beds.
 Other times I tended to large trees with burlap wrapped root balls four or five feet across.
 College gave me fewer opportunities to indulge my green thumb and over the last few years I have been restricted to whatever pots of tomatoes and basil I can get away with in my apartment.

 My faith community started a community garden this spring and I was invited to cultivate a couple plots.
 I was ecstatic.
-Tomatoes in clay pots can feel rewarding, but to till more earth and plant more seeds and perhaps see the copious green of many varieIMG_0703ties of plants sprout and mature stirs in me a feeling of connection with Creation.
+Tomatoes in clay pots can feel rewarding, but to till more earth and plant more seeds and perhaps see the copious green of many varieties of plants sprout and mature stirs in me a feeling of connection with Creation.
 Yet the real blessing is that the food grown in the community garden is used to help feed people from the neighborhood through our faith community’s food closet.

 I dream sometimes, and it is usually about things grand and impractical.
 I’ll fess up to that.
 (I’d also like to posit dreams aren’t dreams unless they feel impractical but I digress).